Independence in Infinite Probabilistic Databases: Concluding Remarks

 The vast increase in expressive power by allowing infinite probability spaces comes at a cost, though.
 We show that in this setting, and contrary to the finite situation, there are (countable) PDBs that can not be expressed as a first order view of a tuple-independent PDB.
 Yet, we argue that a simple tuple-independent model of completions in the sense of \cite{Ceylan+2016} can be used to obtain more meaningful query results in (finite) PDBs.
 While we can't even hope for multiplicative approximation guarantees in infinite tuple-independent PDBs, query evaluation in such PDBs can be additively approximated using the well-established methods for probabilistic query evaluation in finite PDBs.

 Key problems for future research in infinite PDBs are accessible (finite) representations of infinite PDBs and query evaluation algorithms.
-Representations of countable PDBs as views over tuple-independent PDBs have been studied in \cite{Carmeli+2020}.
-Towards query evaluation, we will probably have to enhance traditional database techniques with probabilistic inference techniques for infinite domains that are used in AI, including, for example the relational languages and models BLOG \cite{Milch+2005,Wu+2018}, ProbLog \cite{DeRaedt+2007,Gutmann+2011} and Markov Logic \cite{RichardsonDomingos2006,SinglaDomingos2007}.
-In general, the underlying inference problems are of high complexity, so achieving tractability will be challenging.
+Representations of countable PDBs as views over tuple-independent PDBs have been studied in \cite{Carmeli+2021}.
+Our results about (approximate) query evaluation in infinite PDBs are only a first step, and an in-depth investigation is still open.
+There are some natural follow-up questions regarding our results in \cref{ss:approx_eval}, for example, what could be said about the query evaluation problem for restricted classes of PDBs.
+One aspect we deem particularly interesting is discussing the query evaluation problem in the bag semantics setup for fact-finite Poisson-PDBs.
+For putting query evaluation in infinite PDBs into practice (beyond the state of affairs that has been pointed out in the related work section), a promising approach seems to try to integrate traditional database techniques with probabilistic inference techniques for infinite domains that are used in AI, including, for example the relational languages and models BLOG \cite{Milch+2005,Wu+2018}, ProbLog \cite{DeRaedt+2007,Gutmann+2011} and Markov Logic \cite{RichardsonDomingos2006,SinglaDomingos2007}.
+In general, the underlying inference problems are of high complexity, so achieving tractability is challenging.